How To Become A Surrogate Mother

 1. Learn the Requirements for Surrogacy

-Before you start making plans for your surrogacy journey, you should understand the rules and general guidelines.
+Before you start making plans for your surrogacy journey, you should understand the rules and general guidelines on how to become a surrogate mother.
 Surrogates need to meet a number of requirements in order to act as a gestational carrier.
 These include:

 2. Make a Decision to Become a Surrogate